PushItToProd/stock_quotes/README.md

 ### Automated Deployment Testing

-The script `kube_e2e.bash` uses Minikube to spin up a new temporary cluster, install the Ingress addon, configure the secret, deploy the necessary resources for the app, and validate the app starts successfully.
-It then destroys the created cluster to return to a clean slate (except as noted below).
+The script `kube_e2e.bash` uses Minikube to spin up a new temporary cluster, installs the Ingress addon for the cluster, configures the required secret with the API key, deploys the necessary resources for the app, and validates the app starts successfully, then destroys the created cluster to return to a clean slate (except as noted below).

 Note that Minikube will try to allocate 2 CPU cores and 2GB of RAM for the temporary cluster.